Nilzor/bindable-radiobuttons/README.md

 ## Checkboxes

-- Expose a `CheckBoxListViewModel` that contains a list of `CheckBoxViewModel` objects in your ViewModel
+- Expose a list of `CheckBoxViewModel` objects in your ViewModel
 - Define a layout file that has one and only one `<CheckBox>` element.
 - Add a `BindableCheckBoxList` to your view and wire up:
   - A reference to your view through the `app:itemViewId` property
   - A reference to your checkbox list through the `app:checkboxes` property
   - Use the `isChecked: ObservableBoolean` fields of the ViewModel if you need to react to changes.

-# Runtime state change support
-- todo: CheckBoxes shouldn't be an ObservableList - we don't listen to changes
-- todo: Check box list changes?
-Button?
-RadioButotn?
-Title of elements
+# This library is opinionated

+- It does not support a mutating list in the sense that individual additions or removal of elements take effect.
+If you need to apply changes to the list, rebind the entire list.

+- It does not allow the text of the buttons to change dyanamically.
+Most buttons should not change title or function throughout their lifetime on their screen.

+- It does not allow you to databind individual properties of the views other than click listeners and text.
+  This would require a different approach or at least a custom binding interface that takes away the simplicity of the library.
+If you _do_ need to databind e.g. the color of each check box text, first ask yourself if you _really_ do need that, then either build the support from scratch, fork this library or make a pull request.

+# TODO
-- todo: java support?
+- todo: test java support